yazdinip/SupplyChain_dApp/README.md

 # SupplydApp
-Basic Supply Chain application implemented using Blockchain
+a decentralized Supply Chain application built on Ethereum